Amrutha-korumilli/Scream_Detection_Voice/README.md

 # Description:

 The main objective of the system is that it should be able to accurately detect and localize screams without any human intervention.
-An application that automatically detects human screams
+An application that automatically detects human screams during hazardous situations and speed dial emergency numbers along with the location of the person.

 # Technologies Used:
 1. Speech Recognition - MFCC, GFCC